TheLazarus/FMA-Genre-Sort/README.md

 # FMA-Genre-Sort
-A Python project which sorts the popular FMA(Free Music Archive) Unbalanced Medium Dataset into specific genres.
+A Python project which sorts the popular Unbalance medium variant of FMA(Free Music Archive) Dataset into specific genres.